dwarvesf/playground/01_literature/devbox-docker-adoption-and-challenges.md

 ---
 tags:
   - tooling
+  - containerization
+  - virtualization
+  - docker
+  - devbox
-title: "Devbox #2: Our Docker adoption and its challenges"
+title: "Our Docker adoption and its challenges"
 date: 2024-04-19
 description: Our second Devbox session, where we discussed our Docker adoption and challenges.
 authors: